-If it looks like I am at the end of my earthly life, please do your best to ensure that I receive the appropriate care from my minister or an appropriate chaplain.
-Read to me from Sacred Scripture and pray with and for me.
+If it looks like I am at the end of my earthly life, please do your best to ensure that I receive the Anointing of the Sick and the Apostolic Blessing from a Catholic priest.
+Pray the Divine Chaplet for me.
 Helping me with my spiritual needs is probably the most important thing you can do for me!

-I have attached some additional resources and people you can contact to assist you if you need help making decisions.
+I have attached some additional resources and people you can contact to assist you if you need help making decisions from a Catholic perspective.

 Pray for the Holy Spirit to guide you.
-Ask God to grant me a peaceful death and thank you for all your love and care for me.
+Ask St. Joseph to grant me a happy death and thank you for all your love and care for me.